grik001/MathTextInstructions/README.md

 There are 3 types of responses that this Function returns.

--A valid response which will always include a **200 OK** result along with the method -A **400 BadRequest** along with the cause of the error -Unhandled exceptions
+- A valid response which will always include a **200 OK** result along with the method
+- A **400 BadRequest** along with the cause of the error
+- Unhandled exceptions

 Successful Response: